kekgan/Video-Games-Sales-Analysis/README.md

 Our final findings showed that both a Uni-Variate Linear Regression model comparing sales in NA to global sales, as well as a Multi-Variate Linear Regression model that added Genre and Platform into these predictors had extremely high accuracy, with an R^2 score of over 83%, indicating that it explains more than 83% of the variance in video game sales.
 Additionally, the model exhibited a low mean squared error and mean absolute error, suggesting that, on average, the model's predictions were close to the actual sales figures.

 However, when we tried to remove sales in NA as a predictor, in order to create a Multi-Variate Linear Regression model to see if there was a strong relationship between genre and platform of the game, when compared to the global sales of the game.
-The etremely low R^2 value of this model indicates that there is a very weak relationship between these factors.
+The extremely low R^2 value of this model indicates that there is a very weak relationship between these factors.

 Overall, these results could possibly indicate that a Multi-Variate Linear Regression model is not always necessarily better than a Uni-Variate Linear Regression model.
 This is because the additional independent variables we use as predictors may have a very weak relationship with the variable being predicter.
 In the example of our Linear Regression models, we found that Genre and Platform had a weak relationship with Global Sales, and as such did not necessarily help make our original Multi-Variate Linear Regression model better.